eclipse-archived/smarthome/docs/sources/architecture/thing-definition.md

 When a thing will be created for a thing type with channel groups, the channel UID will contain the group ID in the last segment divided by a hash (#).
 If an Item should be linked to channel within a group, the channel UID would be `binding:multiChannelSwitchActor:myDevice:switchActor1#switch` for the XML example before.

-### Default Thing Properties
+### Common Thing Properties
 The configuration descriptions explained in full detail [here](../architecture/configuration.md) are used in order to provide configuration properties for bindings.
 These properties are enhanced through configuration descriptions so that the property value can be interpreted in a meaningful manner.
-However in order to keep the XML based configuration clean there are predefined default thing properties available.
-The type of these properties can always be handled as a `java.lang.String` so that no further configuration description is necessary.
-The keys for these properties are defined in the `org.eclipse.smarthome.core.thing.DefaultPropertyKey` enumeration which provides the following property keys:
+However in order to keep the XML based configuration clean there are predefined common thing properties available.
+The keys for these properties are defined in the `org.eclipse.smarthome.core.thing.CommonPropertyKey` enumeration which provides the following property keys:

 - Vendor
 - Model